Skip to content

 Personal Lines of Credit (PLOC) for a Velocity Banking Strategy

-A personal line of credit (or PLOC) can take the role of a HELOC when the borrower:
+A personal line of credit (or PLOC) may take on the role of a HELOC when the borrower:

 • Can’t qualify for a quality HELOC product